The 7 Best Road Bike Pedals & Cleats to Ride

 How to Choose Road Bike Pedals?

-In the following part, I will guide you through the options available on the market and help you decide what road bike pedals to choose.
+In the following part, I will guide you through the available options and help you decide what road bike pedals to choose.

-Road cycling shoes are usually manufactured in a 3-hole configuration (see the picture below) that allows you to use cleats compatible with road clipless pedals like Shimano SPD-SL, LOOK KEO, Time, etc.
+Road cycling shoes are usually manufactured in a 3-hole configuration (see the picture below), allowing you to use cleats compatible with road clipless pedals like Shimano SPD-SL, LOOK KEO, Time, etc.

 A separate category consists of 4-hole configuration cycling shoes that were designed specifically for Wahoo Speedplay pedals.
 You can also use them with 3-hole configuration shoes, but you have to use special adapters.